 The sampling method used in the present investigation was purposive.
 The sample for the present study was formed, from the population group of PSTTs, who were studying in the first year PSTE - course in DIETs.
+In the present study, as the tool to identify the creativity level of PSTTs was to be constructed and standardized, which was phase - I of the study; it demanded two sets of sample, for the standardization of the tool.
+The phase - II of the present study dealt with studying the effectiveness of the creativity programme for which the PSTTs of two different DIETs were selected.

-(a) Sample for the Phase - I of the study (Standardization of the creativity test) :
+(a) Sample for the Phase - I of the study :